Vyral/justin-udy/_posts/2025-04-07-How-Market-Volatility-and-Interest-Rates-Affect-the-Housing-Market .md

 **How tariffs and inflation affect interest rates.** Tariffs can increase production and consumer costs, which may contribute to inflation.
 In some cases, this may lead to the Federal Reserve adjusting interest rates to stabilize the economy.
 Periods of high inflation have historically led to shifts in interest rates, and if inflation persists, we may see rates decrease more quickly than expected.

-It's important to understand that while tariffs play a role, interest rates are also shaped by broader economic conditions.
+It’s important to understand that while tariffs play a role, interest rates are also shaped by broader economic conditions.
 These changes in the macroeconomy directly affect the housing market and its overall performance.

 **The importance of long-term thinking.** Real estate is a long-term investment.
 Short-term shifts may seem alarming, but owning property over time has proven to be a strong strategy.
 I’ve personally purchased properties during some of the worst market conditions, including when the market crashed and even at the start of the pandemic when everyone was scared.